 The rabies virus lives in the saliva (spit) and nervous tissues of infected animals and is spread when they bite or scratch.
 The virus may also be spread if saliva from an infected animal touched broken skin, open wounds or the lining of the mouth, nose, or eyes.

 Hundreds of animals are found to have rabies each year in Massachusetts.
-Wild animals most commonly found to be rabid include racoons, skunks, bats, and foxes.
+Wild animals most commonly found to be rabid include raccoons, skunks, bats, and foxes.

 If you have been bitten or scratched by a stray or wild animal, or by a pet or farm animal, follow these steps:

-2: Call your health care provider.
-(Once your health care provider is notified about the bite or scratch, they commonly call or fax a report to the board of health) Please ask them if they are, so if not you can notify them.
+- Call your health care provider.
+Once your health care provider is notified about the bite or scratch, they commonly call or fax a report to the Board of Health.
+Please ask them if they are, so if not you can notify them.